edgamat/edgamat.github.io/_posts/2019-09-29-The-Center-Of-A-Clean-Architecture.md

 `System.Memory`
 `System.Runtime.CompilerServices.Unsafe`

-So just in this simple example, taking on one dependency, has made the Domain logic dependent on four packages.
+In this example, taking on one dependency has made the Domain logic dependent on four packages.

 Therefore, be careful which dependencies you choose to accept in the Domain logic.You should get into